Back to Top

 What is Supplemental Instruction?

-These study sessions are led by SI student leaders – fellow students who have successfully completed the course and now help their peers achieve similar success.
+Led by SI student leaders who have completed the course and now help others do the same.

 How to Access Supplemental Instruction